geoawd/py-to-player/README.md

 ### Raspberry Pi Audio Configuration (Making the Bluetooth Speaker work)
 Setting the audio out to use the bluetooth speaker is slightly trickier.

+Pair the bluetooth speaker:

+-`bluetoothctl -a`
+-`pair 44:3D:54:B9:30:55 `
+-`trust 44:3D:54:B9:30:55`

-After pairing the bluetooth speaker in the GUI, identify the audio sinks using
+After pairing the bluetooth speaker in the GUI, identify the audio sinks using:

 - `pacmd list-sinks`